laravel/docs/sail.md

 <a name="meilisearch"></a>
 ### Meilisearch

-If you chose to install the [Meilisearch](https://www.meilisearch.com) service when installing Sail, your application's `docker-compose.yml` file will contain an entry for this powerful search-engine that is [compatible](https://github.com/meilisearch/meilisearch-laravel-scout) with [Laravel Scout](/docs/{{version}}/scout).
+If you chose to install the [Meilisearch](https://www.meilisearch.com) service when installing Sail, your application's `docker-compose.yml` file will contain an entry for this powerful search engine that is integrated with [Laravel Scout](/docs/{{version}}/scout).
 Once you have started your containers, you may connect to the Meilisearch instance within your application by setting your `MEILISEARCH_HOST` environment variable to `http://meilisearch:7700`.

 From your local machine, you may access Meilisearch's web based administration panel by navigating to `http://localhost:7700` in your web browser.